mustafakaracuha/new-year-note-app/README.md

 # New Year Note App

-A minimal interface that allows us to leave notes.
+A minimal interface that allows us to leave the new year notes.

 ## Technologies and Libraries